turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 end
 ```

+Then run the test again.

+#### Storing the `title`

-Finally, minitest is complaining about a failure rather than an error:
+Finally, Minitest is complaining about a failure rather than an error:

 {% terminal %}
   1) Failure: